 The resin obtained from the tree is known as Sal damar, Bengal Dammar, Laldhuna Ral, Rhal or Dhoom.
-It has carminative, stomachic and astringent properties.
-It gives relief in skin disorders, pain in nerves, burn injury, fever, enlargement of spleen, abnormal discharge from body (menorrhagia, leucorrhoea), diarrhea, and bleeding piles.
-It is also given in gonorrhea and for weak digestion.
-In Siddha, it is suggested for ulcers, wounds and menopausal disorders.
+It has carminative, stomachic, and astringent properties.
+It gives relief in skin disorders, pain in nerves, burn injury, fever, enlargement of the spleen, abnormal discharge from the body (menorrhagia, leucorrhoea), diarrhea, and bleeding piles.
+It is also given in gonorrhea, and for weak digestion.
+In Siddha, it is suggested for ulcers, wounds, and menopausal disorders.

 Sal is a deciduous tree with a dark brown bark.

 Leaves are simple, alternate, 10—30 cm long, 5—18 cm broad, ovate-oblong, acuminate, tough, thinly coriaceous, glabrous, and shining when mature, cordate or rounded, lateral nerves 12—15 pairs, petioles 12—2 cm long, stipules 7.5 mm long, pubescent, and deciduous.